Blog

 Cropium is a composition of Penicillium bilaiae, the active ingredient.
 Bacillomycin D and bilaiaene are among the antifungal compounds that this bacterium generates.
 These substances destroy the cell membrane of fungi which leads to their eventual death.

-Cropium is better than conventional medical methods to treat potato late blight
+Cropium is better than conventional medical methods

 How to Apply Cropium to Infected Parts of the Plant

-Here are some additional tips to apply:
+Here are some additional tips for applying Novobac:

 • Apply cropium early in the morning or late in the evening when the temperature is cooler.
 This will help the cropium to adhere to the plant and be more effective.